JolitaGrazyte/discogs-api/README.md

 #### Search

-If you want to add some search parameters you must make a SearchParameters object.

-You can then chain as many options as you want.
+If you want to add some extra search parameters you can do it by first creating a SearchParameters object and then chaining as many options as you want.

 ```php
 $discogs = new DiscogsApi('disocgs-token', 'app-name');